 A Brief History of Structuralism

 Psychology itself did not emerge as a discipline separate from biology and philosophy until the late 1800s.
 The founding of the very first experimental psychology laboratory in Leipzig, Germany, formally established psychology as a separate science.
-The scientist Wilhelm Wundt was responsible for establishing the lab, which is why he is widely regarded as the father of psychology.

-Wundt was interested in studying the inner workings of the mind objectively and scientifically.
+Wundt was interested in objectively and scientifically studying the mind’s inner workings.
 He utilized a method known as introspection, which involves carefully training observers to analyze the contents of their thoughts.
-While his methods don’t stand up to the rigor of today scientific methods, they did help make psychology a more scientific discipline.

 Wundt’s background was in physiology, so many of his experiments involved things such as looking at reaction times and sensory processes.
 Wundt believed that he could carefully analyze each element of the mind, breaking things down into smaller parts, to understand how the mind works.
-In much the same way that a physiologist might look at different parts of the body to understand how these parts function together.

 During this period of history, many areas of science were focused on what is known as elementalism, or breaking things down to their smallest possible parts.
 This approach led to several important discoveries (consider our understanding of things such as cells, molecules, atoms, and DNA), so it is not surprising that this approach entered the emerging field of psychology.